 - Other Insurance Policies Truckers Need

 - Final Thoughts

-Bobtail liability insurance covers damage to a truck when it’s driving without a trailer.
-It is essentially gap insurance, a policy that fulfills a gap in coverage.
-Once a trucker is done unloading a haul and is bobtailing their way home, the trucking insurance provided by an employer may not cover accidents.
-This inexpensive add-on is an extra layer of security that provides truckers with insurance on the way home, between runs, or during off-hours.
+Bobtail insurance is a type of liability insurance that covers damage caused by trucks when they’re driving without a trailer.
+Think of it as a policy that fills a potential gap in coverage — the trucking insurance provided by an employer may not cover accidents once a trucker is done unloading a haul and is bobtailing their way home.
+This inexpensive add-on provides truckers with insurance on the way home and between runs.

 What Bobtail Liability Insurance Covers

 Liability insurance is the most basic form of insurance available.
 If you’re at fault for an accident, liability insurance will cover the costs to fix vehicles or pay for medical bills.
 It’s important to understand that a bobtail liability plan would only cover your vehicle when your truck is without a trailer and driving home or between jobs.
 Here are the details of what bobtail insurance covers: